 Commercial Mortgage to Finance a Business Purchase

 If the business you’re looking to acquire owns freehold or leasehold property as part of its assets, then a commercial mortgage may cover a large proportion of the acquisition costs.
-The commercial mortgage can be used to purchase the business premises as part of a wider finance bundle where you seek to raise funds for the rest of the acquisition elsewhere – whether debt or equity.
+A commercial mortgage can be used to purchase the business premises as part of a wider finance bundle where you raise funds for the rest of the acquisition elsewhere – whether debt or equity.

-The typical value of a mortgage is likely to be 70% – 80% of the agreed purchase price of the property so a deposit from the borrower will be required.
-Commercial mortgages are also typically for a higher value so you can expect borrowing to begin at around the $250,000 mark.
+The typical value of a mortgage is 70% – 80% of the agreed purchase price of the property and a deposit from the borrower will be required.
+As a marker, a 20% deposit on a $400,000 plot would mean a deposit of $80,000.

 The terms of the loan will depend on the stability of the business, whilst the rates provided will be based upon the risk of the company.